 What Does the Evidence Say?

-One 4-week study investigated the effects of a 40% calorie deficit and high protein diet (2.4g/kg) vs a lower protein diet (1.2g/kg) with overweight participants new to resistance training.
+One 4-week study investigated the effects of a 40% calorie deficit and high protein diet (2.4g/kg).
+This was compared to a lower protein diet (1.2g/kg).
+It involved overweight participants who were new to resistance training.

 Another similar study compared the effects of 9 months of resistance training on the body composition of female tennis athletes.
-Athletes were young, lean, new to weight training, and lost on average 2% body fat, whilst gaining 1.8kg of lean muscle mass.
+Athletes were young, lean, and new to weight training.
+They lost on average 2% body fat, whilst gaining 1.8kg of lean muscle mass.